umisc/website/README.md

 Introduction
 ------------

-This application is built with Django CMS.
+This application is built with Django.
 Requirements are included in the root repository directory.
 They can be installed with `pip install -r requirements.txt`.

 Installation
 ------------